 At 8months-ish, baby V has taken her first plane ride and set her tiny bum in Taiwan!
-We are back home (in one piece, without pulling out our hair, fortunately, hahaha), and many friends and readers have been asking about our trip (also my first post-partum holiday, yippee!), so the first installation will cover the prep works.
+We are back home (in one piece, without pulling out our hair, fortunately, hahaha)!
+Friends and readers have been asking about my first post-partum holiday and how to prepare when travelling with a baby for the first time!
+So, I’ll be sharing about our travel preparation for our baby.
 Yes, it’s not just the two of us anymore; packing for 3 is a different ball game altogether.

 The plan was to scale Taichung –> Cing Jing –> Taipei, 2 nights at each place.
 So we had to ensure that there was enough of everything for the next 7 days.
 Bearing in mind that products are never always exactly the same across the globe (they are usually localized or are completely different), so to play safe, make sure there is sufficient of what is needed.

-This was probably one of the most nerve-wrecking packing exercise that had us checking and rechecking on baby V’s items for fear of leaving out something.
-Basically this sharpens one’s brains for organizational skills and strategizing, if you think of it.
+This was probably one of the most nerve-wrecking packing exercises that had us checking and rechecking on baby V’s items for fear of leaving out something.
+Basically, this sharpens one’s brains for organizational skills and strategizing, if you think of it.
 HA!